Giving Ada a Chance

 The following example, and accompanying comparison with C, demonstrates the configuration of a hypothetical UART device by interfacing with an 8-bit memory-mapped configuration register.
 This example has been adapted from a presentation by AdaCore viewable here.

-Contrast this with the same functionality implemented in C. Despite being shorter in length, the register cannot be altered without using bitwise operators to manipulate the individual fields.
+Contrast this with the same functionality implemented in C. Despite being shorter, the register cannot be altered without using bitwise operators to manipulate the individual fields.
 This approach is generally considered more error-prone than using a record in Ada overlaid at the register's memory-mapped address.
-It is possible to define a struct type in C with bit-fields for the individual elements, however the C standard does not guarantee the layout and order of the individual fields5.
+It's possible to define a struct type in C with bit-fields for the individual elements, however the C standard does not guarantee the layout and order of the individual fields5.

 #include <stdint.h> #define UART_CNTL_REG_ADDR 0x80000040 #define UART_CNTL_BAUD_MASK 0x07 #define UART_CNTL_BAUD_SHIFT 0 #define UART_CNTL_PARITY_MASK 0x18 #define UART_CNTL_PARITY_SHIFT 3 #define UART_CNTL_IE_MASK 0x80 #define UART_CNTL_BAUD_9600 0 #define UART_CNTL_BAUD_14400 1 #define UART_CNTL_BAUD_115200 7 #define UART_CNTL_PARITY_NONE 0 #define UART_CNTL_PARITY_EVEN 1 #define UART_CNTL_PARITY_ODD 2 #define UART_CNTL_ISR_ENABLE 2 #define UART_CNTL_ISR_DISABLE 2 int main(int argc, char **argv) { /** The UART control register pointer. */ volatile uint8_t *uart_control_reg = (uint8_t*)UART_CNTL_REG_ADDR; // Configure the UART. *uart_control_reg &= ~UART_CNTL_BAUD_MASK; *uart_control_reg |= UART_CNTL_BAUD_115200; *uart_control_reg &= ~UART_CNTL_PARITY_MASK; *uart_control_reg |= (UART_CNTL_PARITY_EVEN << UART_CNTL_PARITY_SHIFT); }